FRCteam3550/BaseSwerve/README.md

 * The steer encoder's angle, as well as its PID set point, through `swerveDrive.getSteerAngle(module)` and `swerveDrive.getSteerReferenceAngle(module)`.
 * The drive wheel speed, through `swerveDrive.getDriveSpeedMS(module)` ​
+Note: the SparkMax will require 2 restart of the robot code for the initial angles to be registered initially.

 ### Measuring and adjusting parameters
 ​
 #### 1 - Initial angles